vitalspace/tapout-webview/README.md

 # Tap Out
+It becomes difficult to manage the files in a webview project in devvit so the source code of the game is here: https://github.com/vitalspace/tap-out

 ## Inspiration
 The inspiration came from the idea of creating a simple yet addictive game where players unlock cubes through strategic clicks.
 I focused on building a visually appealing experience using modern technologies and a gameplay mechanic that is simple but challenging.